 How to Fix a Non-Weeping Cherry Tree

 If you have a weeping canopy with only a few straight branches, you can remove the straight branches.
-Cut them off at their source, leaving a stub no more than one-half inch long.
+Cut them off at their source, leaving a stub no more than half an inch (1 cm.) long.
 The branch or stem is likely to grow back if you shorten it rather than completely removing it.

 Once an entire weeping cherry tree is growing straight, there isn’t much you can do about it.
 Your choice is between removing the non-weeping cherry and replacing it with a new weeping tree or enjoying the tree as it is.